extism/dotnet-pdk/README.md

 ```

 ### Making HTTP calls
 WASI doesn't allow guests to create socket connections yet, and thus they can't make HTTP calls.
-However, Extism provides convinient functions to make HTTP calls easy.
+However, Extism provides convenient functions to make HTTP calls easy.
 If the host is configured to allow them, Extism plugins can make http calls by using `Pdk.SendRequest`:

 ```csharp
 var request = new HttpRequest("https://jsonplaceholder.typicode.com/todos/1")